Small Business Automation Considerations: Boost Productivity & Growth

 How often should I review and update my automation?

-It's a good idea to do a quick check monthly and a more thorough review quarterly to ensure your automation is still practical and relevant.
+It’s a good idea to conduct a quick monthly check and a more thorough quarterly review to ensure your automation remains practical and relevant.